These are all important considerations.

 bringing up an issue that needs wider discussion

 superscalar out-of-order processors.

-an extension that only makes sense at one end
+extension that only makes sense at one end or the

-vector, or even hypervisor extensions in a low
+or even hypervisor extensions in a low gate count

 There are other

 implement in a low gate count system